Last updated on July 7th, 2026

 The space is tight but adorable, with only three seats available on a small bench by the wall under the merch display—every square meter counts here—this is more of a grab-and-go kind of coffee shop.

-The highly reviewed coffee shop is also a roastery, with their beans being used around the city by other cafes.
+The highly reviewed coffee shop is also a roastery, with its beans being used around the city by other cafes.
 Their coffee is on the darker roast side, which makes their coffee quite strong, so be careful with the flat white.

-The second time I visited it I had a cafe and leche and that was much more to my taste, also make sure to try their banana bread as is one of the best ones I had in Barcelona—maybe is from the same baker as Blackbird (?) because they were both amazing!
+Also, make sure to try their banana bread as it’s one of the best ones I’ve had in Barcelona—maybe it’s from the same baker as Blackbird (?) because they were both amazing!

-Brew Coffee: One of the best coffee shops in Barcelona all around
+Brew Coffee: One of the best coffee shops in Barcelona, all around

 I might be biased when it comes to Brew Coffee since it was the first coffee shop I visited in Barcelona, and it keeps a special place in my heart.